ceeim/cloudflare-tunnel/README.md

 1. Fork this repo to create Cloudflare Pages.

 3. Add an environment variable.
-The variable name is `UUID` , for the value of the variable, please generate VLESS user ID.
+The variable name is `UUID` , generate variable value on your own.

 ## Deploy in Cloudflare Workers